Philosophy

 Fiction by February.

-Reality starts disagreeing with a plan the week it's approved.
-But the re-forecast waits for the quarterly review — so for two months, everyone executes a number nobody believes.
+Reality starts disagreeing with the plan the week it's approved.
+But the re-forecast waits for the quarterly review.
+So for two months, everyone chases a number nobody believes.

 Revenue vs plan · FY